 Whether your guests’ flights get canceled, they lose their luggage, or the weather is miserable, there are many circumstances that you can’t control.
 However, there’s a good chance that guests will complain about them to you anyway.
 Take a deep breath and just try to be polite and understanding in such instances.

 Some People Like To Argue

 You know what we’re talking about.
 You get a phone call.
 The person on the other end wants to book a room.
 Unfortunately, you’re all booked up for that time period.
 Then begins the 10-minute argument.
 Sheesh!

 Some Customers Have No Manners

 It’s as if some people completely forget where they are.
 They act like they’re at home.
-They walk around without proper attire, or they let their kids run around like hyperactive chimpanzees.
+They walk around without proper attire, or they let their kids run around.
 The list goes on.

 Some Guests Don’t Tip

 People in the hospitality industry tend to do a lot of extra work for their customers, and sometimes aren’t even rewarded for it.
 Some workers depend on those extra tips to make ends meet, but unfortunately, some guests can be stingy.

 At the end of the day, working in hospitality can be quite demanding in terms of emotional, mental and physical energy spent on your job.